-This is a four (4) credit-hour course.
-Plan to spend at least four hours on course content or seat time (direct instruction) and eight hours on homework weekly.
+This is a four (4) credit-hour course composed of a 3-hour lecture and 3-hour lab.
+Plan to spend six hours seat time (direct instruction; 3-hours lecture + 3-hours lab) and twelve hours on homework weekly.

 Online Tutoring